-- Phone tracking: Many business owners simply enjoy it when their phone rings without any thought about where those calls are coming from.
-If you’re not using call tracking technology, you’re missing out on incredibly valuable information to make or break your marketing budget.
-Call tracking uses dynamic number insertion (DNI) to assign phone numbers to various areas visitors can find you.
-That way, each time someone calls, it’s tracked back to that lead source.
+- Phone tracking: Many business owners simply enjoy it when their phone rings without considering where those calls come from.
+If you’re not using call tracking technology, you’re missing out on precious information to make or break your marketing budget.
+Call tracking uses dynamic number insertion (DNI) to assign phone numbers to visitors can find you in various areas.
+Each time someone calls, it’s tracked back to that lead source.

 - Ad network conversion tracking: All ad networks offer the ability to set up some form of conversion tracking.
 This includes Facebook Ads, Google AdWords, Bing Ads, and virtually all other online advertising types.
-You want to make sure you have ad network conversion tracking set up at all times as you’re likely testing various graphics, ad copy, and other elements.
-Ad network conversion tracking lets you see how your advertisements perform in terms of newsletter sign-ups, phone calls, website purchases, and more.
+You want to ensure you have ad network conversion tracking set up at all times as you’re likely testing various graphics, ad copy, and other elements.
+Ad network conversion tracking lets you see how your advertisements perform in newsletter sign-ups, phone calls, website purchases, and more.

 - CRM tracking: A CRM (customer relationship management) is a type of database that enables you to organize information on your prospects.
-The most typical type of information collected is your prospect’s name, phone number, lead source, company, and other relevant information throughout the sales process.
-Many CRM’s offer the ability to organize leads by lead source, which is incredibly valuable as you’re able to see where most of your customers are coming from, and in turn, spend more money in that area.
+The most specific information collected is your prospect’s name, phone number, lead source, company, and other relevant information throughout the sales process.
+Many CRM’s offer the ability to organize leads by lead source, which is incredibly valuable as you can see where most of your customers are coming from and in turn, spend more money in that area.

 - KPI tracking: Lastly, we have KPI tracking.
 KPI tracking involves taking the results in the previous methods and putting them into one helpful list.
-A KPI is a key performance indicator, which means anything insightful in terms of data included in KPI tracking.
-Make sure you’re adding every KPI to one list to quickly and easily review that list.
+A KPI is a key performance indicator, which means anything insightful regarding data included in KPI tracking.
+Ensure you’re adding every KPI to one list to quickly and easily review that list.

 A Look at Google Analytics

 We’ve mentioned this fantastic solution quite a few times.
-Google Analytics is one of the best tools for any marketer when it comes to digital analytics.
+Google Analytics is one of the best tools for any marketer regarding digital analytics.
 It allows you to analyze relevant data and KPIs in one easy-to-access place.